screendance

 Pop-up: Screendance Showing

-Satisficing
+• Satisficing

 The brain can at times be a mechanical bull that we cling to with one grimy hand.
-Here, machines of modern convenience and hedonism come into intimate, messy contact with biological and neurotic human behavior.
-This film, Satisficing, explores resistance, interjection, and compulsion in everyday routines.
+Here, mechanics of modern convenience come into intimate, messy contact with biological and neurotic human behavior.
+This short film, Satisficing, explores compulsion and interjection in everyday routines.

-“Satisficing” is a combination of the words “to satisfy” and “to sacrifice” that describes the act of prioritizing realism and momentum, over the exhaustive and paralytic pursuit of perfection.
-A “satisficer” makes do and moves forward.
-It’s not laziness or settling — it’s steering and survival.
+“Satisficing” is a popular term that combines the verbs “to satisfy” and “to sacrifice,” to describe the act of prioritizing realism and momentum, over the exhaustive and paralytic pursuit of perfection.
+A ‘satisficer’ makes do and moves forward, steering toward survival.

-In psychology, satisficing pushes back against maximizing, trading endless analysis for quick, workable decisions.
-In economics, satisficing habits lean into bounded rationality, where time, energy, and information are always limited.
-In management, satisficers champion progress over perfection.
-Algorithms mirror human shortcuts to be fast, flexible, and efficient.
-In evolutionary biology, satisficers ensure survival by balancing resources and risk.
+In psychology, ‘satisficing’ pushes back against ‘maximizing,’ trading endless analysis for quick, workable decisions.
+In economics, ‘satisficing’ habits lean into bounded rationality, where material and information are always limited.
+In management, ‘satisficers’ champion progress over perfection.
+In evolutionary biology, ‘satisficers’ ensure survival by balancing resources and risk.

-This film dives into how satisficing contributes to the neurotic underbelly of the social unconscious inhabited by the individual.
-Are we messy and scary, to the technology we’ve created to clean us and soothe our fears?
-How do satisficing and obsessive-compulsive tendencies become more than the sum of their parts for the contemporary individual?
+The nature of organisms — our connections, internal worlds, and the social and technological systems we create — are dependent on the satisficer model, in many ways for better and for worse.
+This film dives into how ‘satisficing’ contributes to the neurotic underbelly of the social unconscious inhabited by the individual.
+Are we perceived as messy and scary, by the technology we’ve created to clean us and soothe our fears?
+How does ‘satisficing’ converge with obsessive-compulsive tendencies, and become more than the sum of their parts for the contemporary individual?

 October 2022